Xilinx/Alveo-Cards/docs/application-crash.md

 ### Xilinx Support

 For additional support resources such as Answers, Documentation, Downloads, and Alerts, see the [Xilinx Support pages](http://www.xilinx.com/support).
 For additional assistance, post your question on the Xilinx Community Forums – [Alveo Accelerator Card](https://forums.xilinx.com/t5/Alveo-Accelerator-Cards/bd-p/alveo).

+Have a suggestion, or found an issue please send an email to alveo_cards_debugging@xilinx.com .

 ### License